Colbyparise/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

 For this deliverable I used JavaScript and React so that the application completely works for a single user.
-This is mostly done in the connect tab where a user is able to fill out their request and the day will be blocked out in the calendar.
+This is mostly done in the connect tab(schedule.jsx) where a user is able to fill out their request and the day will be blocked out in the calendar.
 - [X] **All functionality implemented or mocked out** - The scheduling and availabilty is saved into local storage.
 - [X] **Hooks** -Used useState and useEffect can be found on the connect page.

 ## 🚀 Service deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I implemented backend features to support the frontend functionality.

-- [ ] **Node.js/Express HTTP service** - I did not complete this part of the deliverable.
+- [X] **Node.js/Express HTTP service** - This is done in index.js
 - [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.
-- [ ] **Calls to third party endpoints** - I did not complete this part of the deliverable.
+- [X] **Calls to third party endpoints** - This is done at the bottom of the home page.
+Code is found in home.jsx where i fetch https://api.quotable.io/random
 - [ ] **Backend service endpoints** - I did not complete this part of the deliverable.
 - [ ] **Frontend calls service endpoints** - I did not complete this part of the deliverable.
-- [ ] **Supports registration, login, logout, and restricted endpoint** - I did not complete this part of the deliverable.
+- [X] **Supports registration, login, logout, and restricted endpoint** - This is used in the schedule page and is supported by api.js in src/services and index.js in service.

 ## 🚀 DB deliverable